 Version control systems are integral to building software.
 They combine your repository of project files with a history of all your code changes, making it easy to edit and understand your code over time.

 The main benefit of using a version control system is that it keeps your team’s workflows organized as they work through various types of releases.
 With one in place, team members can easily research, track, and undo code.
 They can work on the same code simultaneously without code conflicts.
-And they track who made what changes when and why.
+Plus, the whole team can track who made what changes, when, and why.

 Git vs. SVN version control systems

 With all version control systems, project files sit on a server that you push your files to when you have completed your work on your local machine.
 However, deciding whether to use a centralized version control system (like SVN) or a distributed version control system (like Git) will affect how you commit changes.

 Remember, not all version control systems fit all teams and all needs.
 A method that works perfectly for one company may be entirely wrong for your team.
 To determine which system to use, you need to look at how each system works.